-Many longtime students of the Bible have trouble accepting that the Great Harlot of Revelation 17 could be God's people, Israel.
-However, John Ritenbaugh shows that God's Word frequently paints unfaithful Israel in this light because she has consistently played the harlot in her relationship with God.
+God's Word frequently paints unfaithful Israel as a harlot because she has consistently played the harlot in her relationship with God.

-Most of us are living in the midst of the end-time manifestation of Babylon the Great.
-We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+Most of us are living in the end-time manifestation of Babylon the Great.
+We can resist her influence if we understand what makes her so attractive to us.

-Who is the Woman of Revelation 17 and 18?
-John Ritenbaugh explains that this fallen Woman displays no religious characteristics but instead acts as a city or nation involved in the politics, economics, and culture of its time.
-What nation fits the symbolism?
+The fallen Woman of Revelation 17 and 18 displays no religious characteristics but is instead involved in the politics, economics, and culture of its time.

 The Great Harlot of Revelation 17 has intrigued Bible students for centuries.
-John Ritenbaugh explains her peculiar characteristics and tackles the questions, "Is she a church?" and "What does it mean that she is a 'mother of harlots'?"
+Is she a church?
+What does it mean that she is a 'mother of harlots'?